 - Chief Justice Abrahamson dissents, incorporating her reasoning from her dissent in Tate about why cell phone tracking is a search (¶¶164-68) and disputing the conclusion that there were exigent circumstances justifying a warrantless search (¶¶169-208).

 Subdiaz-Osorio also claimed his confession should have been suppressed because he invoked the right to counsel, but the lead opinion concludes, without any quibble from the concurrences, that he didn’t unequivocally ask for a lawyer. (¶¶28, 82-87).
 The dissent rejects that conclusion (¶¶209-19), and Justice Bradley agrees, but finds any error in admitting his confession to be harmless (¶¶89, 104-05).
+(UPDATE: 1/9/2020: Subdiaz-Osorio pursued federal habeas relief on this issue; with one judge dissenting, the Seventh Circuit rejected his petition—not surprisingly, given the daunting challenge of challenging state court decisions under AEDPA.
+The decision is here.)

 The upshot: Because there’s a majority in both cases that assumes the primary legal issue and agrees on a mandate on other grounds, whether there is a reasonable expectation of privacy in the cell phone location data is still an open question.
 Three justices (the Chief Justice and Justices Crooks and Bradley) believe cell phone tracking constitutes a search.
 One more (Justice Prosser) seems sympathetic to this view based on his discussion of the reasonable-expectation-of-privacy test in Subdiaz-Osorio (¶¶51-68).
 Convince him, and there’s a majority.